Kenny's Window

-Kenny's Window is the first children's picturebook that was written and illustrated by Maurice Sendak.
+Kenny's Window is the first children's picture book written and illustrated by Maurice Sendak, and published in 1956.
 Originally published by Harper and Brothers Inc., it tells the story of a young boy's quest for a garden that he sees in his dream, which involves answering seven questions given to him by a four-legged rooster in that dream.
 His toys and stuffed animals help him along the way.